se37301/suburban/README.md

 ![Suburban to the rescue](https://github.com/se37301/suburban/raw/master/Docs/PNGs/Suburban%20to%20the%20rescue.png)

-Suburban is all about the Focus on what really matters the most for the individuals of any type of a Society, no matter if it is Global or National, State or Tribal or even a future new society on planet Mars.
+Suburban is all about the Focus on what really matters the most for the individuals of any type of a Society, no matter if it is Global , National, State or Tribal or even a future new society on planet Mars.

-Suburban is a Distributed Open Source framework for mankind
+"Suburban" is the structure and Distributed Open Source framework for mankind

 Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and its Individuals